buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 🙀 Help my NFTs aren't showing on OpenSea!
 ------------------------
-OpenSea sometimes sucks lol. **If your NFTs aren't showing up on OpenSea** — wait a few minutes, sometimes OpenSea can take like 5-minutes.
-Somedays it can even take hours.
-Here's my advice, if it's been like 3-4 minutes and your metadata still looks like this:
+ **If your NFTs aren't showing up on OpenSea** — wait a few minutes, sometimes OpenSea can take like 5-minutes.
+Here's my advice, if it's been 5 minutes and your metadata still looks like this:

 ![Untitled](https://i.imgur.com/dVACrDl.png)

-**Then use Rarible instead of OpenSea.** Rarible is one of the biggest NFT marketplaces in the world apart from OpenSea.
+**Then use Rarible instead of OpenSea.** Rarible is another NFT marketplace like OpenSea.
 Here's how to set it up:

 1. Head to `rinkeby.rarible.com`.
 2. Create this url: `https://rinkeby.rarible.com/token/INSERT_DEPLOY_CONTRACT_ADDRESS_HERE:INSERT_TOKEN_ID_HERE.`

 For example, here's my link: https://rinkeby.rarible.com/token/0xb6be7bd567e737c878be478ae1ab33fcf6f716e0:0 for the Spongebob NFT!!
 My `tokenId` is `0` because it was the first mint from that contract.

-**Basically, if OpenSea is giving issues just Rarible and Rarible URLs for the rest of the project and ignore using OpenSea.** Eventually, your stuff will show up on OpenSea but it's just slower.
+**Basically, if you don't see your NFT on OpenSea within a few minutes, try Rarible and Rarible URLs for the rest of the project.**

 💻 The code